JonJagger/cyber-dojo/md/docker-server.md

 ```

 Each `manifest.json` file contains an ruby object in JSON format
-<br>Example: the one for Java-JUnit looks like this:
+<br>Example: the one for Java-1.8_JUnit looks like this:
 ```json
 {
   "visible_filenames": [